-The purpose of SDG 3 is to ensure healthy lives and promote well-being for all.
-Since the creation of MDG (millenium development goals) in 2000, there have been big achievements in reducing child mortality and address diseases such as HIV, malaria or tuberculosis.
-Since the introduction of MDG, the number of people with HIV was decreased from 3.1 to 2 million and more than 6.2 million people were saved from malaria.
-Despite this great numbers, HIV is still the main cause of death in sub-Saharan Africa because the infected people do not have access to the therapy.
+The purpose of SDG 3 is to ensure healthy lives and promote good health and well-being for all.
+Since the creation of MDGs (Millennium Development Goals) in 2000, there have been big achievements in reducing child mortality and addressing diseases such as HIV, malaria, or tuberculosis.
+Since the introduction of MDGs, the number of people with HIV decreased from 3.1 to 2 million, and more than 6.2 million people were saved from malaria.
+Despite these great numbers, HIV is still the main cause of death in sub-Saharan Africa because infected people do not have access to therapy.

-- dicrease the maternal mortality ratio to less than 70 per 100 000 births
+- Decrease the maternal mortality ratio to less than 70 per 100 000 births.

-- end preventable deaths of newborns and children under age of 5
+- End preventable deaths of newborns and children under the age of 5.

-- ensure universal access to sexual and reproductive health-case services
+- Ensure universal access to sexual and reproductive health-care services.

 Reasons to work with SDG 3

-Health targets for SDG 3 include (but are not limited to) the following:
+Health targets include (but are not limited to) the following:

 - Epidemics: end AIDS, tuberculosis, Zika virus, cholera, hepatitis, and other communicable disease transmissions.

-The targets listed above are unavoidably linked to SDG 11: Peace, Justice and Strong Institutions.
-In particular, poorer countries which live through a conflict, suffer worse from maternal and child health indicators and epidemic outbreaks.
+These targets unavoidably link to SDG 11: Peace, Justice, and Strong Institutions.
+In particular, poorer countries that live through a conflict, suffer worse from maternal and child health indicators and epidemic outbreaks.